 Periodontal Disease Information

 The term “periodontal” literally means “around the tooth”.
 Most people consider periodontal tissues to be the gum tissues that surround the teeth and the underlying jawbone that anchors the teeth firmly in place.
 In addition to these tissues, however, there is a thin layer of cells on the tooth roots called cementum and a ligament that connects the cementum to the specialized bone that holds teeth, alveolar bone.
 Periodontal diseases are those diseases that affect one or more of these periodontal tissues.The term “periodontics” refers to the dental specialty that pertains to the prevention, diagnosis and treatment of periodontal diseases that affects the gums and jawbone.
-Periodontists have completed several years of extra dental training and are specialists in the prevention, diagnosis, and treatment of periodontal disease and in the placement of dental implants.
+Periodontists in Dubai have completed several years of extra dental training and are specialists in the prevention, diagnosis, and treatment of periodontal disease and in the placement of dental implants.
 Periodontists are familiar with the latest techniques for diagnosing and treating periodontal disease.

 About periodontal disease

 While there are many different diseases that affect the tooth supporting structures, plaque-induced inflammatory lesions make up the vast majority of periodontal diseases and have traditionally been divided into two categories, gingivitis or periodontitis.
 They can affect one tooth or many teeth.